tasuki/ultimate-tk/README.md

     - Fixed frag count in some cases
     - Fixed missing smoke and spot light effects on clients
     - Increased network code execution frequency
+    - Show number of players on server list
     - Reduced keep-alive messages
 - Fixed a memory leak in sound resampling
 - Fixed minor buffer overflow with sprite loading